md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Human control over critical decisions.
 * Protection against excessive automation.

-#### Transparency
+### Transparency

-Users should have a reasonable understanding of how AI-supported outputs are generated.
+Users should have a reasonable understanding of how AI-supported outputs are generated [1,4,5,7,50,51].

 Key considerations include: